 “The September PMI® registered 56.6 percent, a decrease of 2.4 percentage points from August’s reading of 59 percent, indicating continued expansion in manufacturing.
 The New Orders Index registered 60 percent, a decrease of 6.7 percentage points from the 66.7 percent reading in August, indicating growth in new orders for the 16th consecutive month.
 The Production Index registered 64.6 percent, 0.1 percentage point above the August reading of 64.5 percent.”

-Welcome to the August 2014 Logistics Link, the MIQ Logistics monthly newsletter
+Welcome to the September 2014 Logistics Link, the MIQ Logistics monthly newsletter

 The announced levels for the next Transpacific Eastbound General Rate Increase (GRI) and Bunker Fuel Adjustments from the carriers are listed below.